 Poor-1 or P-1 (Poor)

-The type of coin is barely discernible, but little else, due to the coin being badly damaged or worn smooth.
+The type of coin is barely discernible, but little else, due to the coin being severely damaged or worn smooth.
+Sometimes only an expert numismatist can discern what the coin is because it is so badly worn.

 Fair-2 or FR-2 (Fair)

-Type and date are barely discernible, but otherwise the coin is damaged or extremely worn.
+Type and date are barely discernible, and the coin is damaged or extremely worn.
+However, major details make the coin easily identifiable.

 AG-3 (About Good)